Jargon Buster For First Time Buyers: A Glossary

 Early Repayment Charge (ERC)

-An early repayment charge (ERC) is a fee charged if you repay your mortgage during your tie-in period, which is typically fixed for 2 years.
-Your lender will charge you to cover the interest that will lose.
+An early repayment charge (ERC) is a fee charged if you repay your mortgage during your tie-in period.
+The tied-in period is normally the same as the length of time your mortgage is fixed for – normally 2 or 5 years.
+ERCs can be expensive if you want to remortgage or move house.

 Energy Performance Certificate (EPC)

-An Energy Performance Certificate (EPC) will show how energy-efficient the house you’re buying is.
-It’s the seller’s responsibility to arrange the EPC.
+An Energy Performance Certificate (EPC) show how energy-efficient a property is.
+It’s the seller’s responsibility to arrange the EPC before marketing the property for sale.

 Exchange of Contracts

-Exchanging contracts happens towards the end of the conveyancing process and will make the purchase legally binding.
+Exchanging contracts happens towards the end of the conveyancing process and makes the purchase legally binding.
 This means that the seller is bound to sell, and the buyer is bound to buy the property for the sale price on the completion date agreed in the contract.
-You cannot pull out of buying the house after exchanging contracts.
+Pulling out of a transaction after exchange is rare and very expensive

 Freehold is the absolute ownership of both the property and the land it stands on until you sell it.
 This means you are responsible for maintaining the property and land around it.
-Most properties are freehold, but it is important to check before you commit to buying.
-For more information, read our guide on freehold vs leasehold.
+Most houses are freehold, but it is important to check before you commit to buying.
+Flats, on the other hand, are usually leasehold.

 Gazumping is when a seller accepts another buyer’s offer after they have already accepted an offer.
 It’s not illegal to gazump someone but it is considered extremely unfair as the original buyer whose offer was accepted might have already paid for refundable services such as surveying and conveyancing.
 To avoid being gazumped, you should ensure you have everything in place to avoid any delays in the buying process.

 Gazundering is when a buyer lowers the price of their original offer just before exchanging contracts.
-This puts the seller in an awkward position as they either accept a lower price for a quick house sale or have to start the process again.
+This puts the seller in an awkward position as they either accept a lower price for a quick house sale or face starting the process again with a new buyer.

 Help to Buy